Diwa de Leon

-Diwa de Leon is a composer, arranger and musician based in Maryland, United States.
+Diwa de Leon (born 1980) is a Filipino composer, arranger and musician based in Maryland, United States.
 He makes music mainly for television shows, films, and stage productions, with his most notable work the arrangement of GMA Network's Survivor Philippines theme music.
 His songs have been included in multiple films such as Emir (2010).
 In 2008, he won the Cinema One Originals Best Musical Score award for his work on the film Kolorete and Best Music Score for Kamera Obskura at the 8th Cinemalaya Independent Film Festival.
 In 2018, he won the Outstanding Original Composition award for Ibong Adarna Ballet at the 10th Gawad Buhay Awards.
 He is a founding member of the world music group Makiling.
 His first mainstream film project was for Mamarazzi (2010), produced by Regal Films.

-He has a large following on social media, with over 2,000 followers of his Twitter account, and over 149,000 subscribers to his "String Player Gamer" YouTube channel, where he posts covers of video game and pop music.
+He has over 300,000 subscribers to his "Lionmight" YouTube channel, where he posts covers of video game and pop music as well as music reviews and reaction videos.